Making a WorkCover Claim

 - Report the injury to your employer.
 This must be done in writing within 30 days of becoming aware of the injury.

-You can report the injury by making an entry in the accident book or the register of injuries at your work.
+You can report the injury by making an entry in the accident book or the register of injuries at your workplace.
 By law, every employer must have an injury book.
-As an alternative you can report the injury by lodging a claim for WorkCover compensation with your employer.
+As an alternative you can report the injury by lodging a claim for compensation with your employer.